Chapter 7 of Sick and Sicker: Essays on Class, Health and Health Care.

 Ten years ago, a US federal report challenged the medical system to reduce this death toll by 50 percent within five years.
 None of report’s recommendations were implemented, with the result that another two million Americans died of preventable medical causes.

-Staff-to-patient ratios promote quality care.
-But capitalism is not about quality care.
-Its priority is to make profit and control the subsequent damage in the cheapest way possible.
-The hospital industry opposes staff-to-patient-ratios because they interfere with the ability of managers to cut costs and, in the private sector, to raise profits.
+Higher staff-to-patient ratios promote quality care.
+However, capitalism is not about quality care.
+Hospital management oppose raising staff-to-patient-ratios because doing so would make it harder to cut costs and, in the private sector, raise profits.

-By expanding Taylorism to the service sector, capitalism has expanded the class struggle.
-Modern class conflict, born in the factories of the industrial revolution, has now spread to every school and every hospital.
+By expanding taylorism to the service sector, capitalism has expanded the class struggle.
+Modern class conflict, born in the factories of the industrial revolution, is spreading to every school and every hospital.
 Opportunities have never been better to build a unified movement of the working-class.

 1. Ruskin, J. (1897).
 The stones of Venice.
 Boston: Estes and Lauriat, Section II, Chapter VI, p.162.

 2. Sides, M. (2005).
 Mandated programs push classroom de-skilling.
 Labor Notes, January 1.

 3. Sides, M. (2005).
 Mandated programs push classroom de-skilling.
 Labor Notes, January 1.

 4. Ontario Ministry of Health and Long-Term Care.
 Local Health Integration Networks.